-3 Our Solution Approach
+3. Our Solution Approach

-In this section, we present an approach to solve NoVa that works in two steps: In the first step, we apply four approaches to handle the discrete decisions necessary to solve NoVa.
+It turns out that even the simplified models as described in Section 2 cannot be solved for real-world instances with state-of-the-art black-box solvers, as we will demonstrate in Section 4.1.
+In this section, we therefore present an approach to solve NoVa that works in two steps: In the first step, we apply four approaches to handle the discrete decisions necessary to solve NoVa.
 These models use an approximation for each network component.
-The solutions provided by each of these approaches are validated in a second step to find accurate solutions for NoVa by fixing the discrete decisions and using the solutions as a starting point for solving in a more accurate reference NLP model.
+The solutions provided by each of these approaches are validated in a second step to find accurate solutions for NoVa by fixing the discrete decisions and using the solutions as a starting point for solving a more accurate reference NLP model.